testingisdocumenting/webtau/webtau-docs/znai/browser/introduction.md

 WebTau `browser` module lets you interact with a browser.

-It provides higher level abstractions to locate elements, encapsulate page implementation details and deal with async nature of modern UIs.
+High level abstractions streamline location, assertion and async logic.

-WebTau implements browser high level interactions by using [Selenium WebDriver](https://www.selenium.dev) to interact with the browser.
+WebTau leverages [Selenium WebDriver](https://www.selenium.dev) to do the heavy lifting.

 ```tabs
 Groovy: